camptocamp/ooor_finders/README.md

 ResUsers.find_by_name!('Administrator').id Will throw an exception if you put a ! at the end and nothing is found
 ```

-We can also use first or last:
+We can also use all or last:

 ```ruby
 ResUsers.find_all_by_name('Administrator')